alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Segments are particularly useful for side-by-side comparisons (for example, mobile vs desktop users, or new vs returning users).

-To create a segment:
+### Creating a filter

+1. In the Settings column, scroll to **Filters**.
+2. Select **+ Add filter**.
+3. Choose a dimension or metric.
+4. Select a condition (for example, "exactly matches", "contains" or ">").
+5. Enter a value.

+### Creating a segment

 1. In the Variables column, select the **+** next to **Segments**.
 2. Choose **Create a new segment**.
-3. Select the segment type (for example, 'User segment').
+3. Select the segment type (for example, "User segment").
 4. Enter a name.
-5. Define the segment conditions.
+5. Add one or more conditions.

+The exploration sections in this guide provide the exact dimensions, conditions and values to use for each exploration.

 ## Date ranges